 Twenty Years Ago – What the Program Looked Like

-- The program began in 1987 on WAERNAHR lands.
+- The program began in 1987 on WAERNAHR lands; descriptions of the program included:

 - The Alberta Government (GoA) manages a network of parks and protected areas on behalf of the government and all Albertans, to preserve our natural heritage and provide opportunities for heritage appreciation, outdoor recreation and heritage tourism.